-In different countries, more or less half of the population speak in favor of organic products: According to Mintel, 50 percent of Spanish consumers that are buying organic products say that they choose it because these products do not contain artificial additives and preservatives, 46 percent of French consumers choose organic because they want to avoid pesticides, chemicals or hormones in their food, and 44 percent of German consumers want to support regional agriculture.
+The reasons for the buying decision for organic products varies among European countries: according to Mintel, 50% of Spanish consumers that are buying organic products say that they choose it because these products do not contain artificial additives and preservatives, 46% of French consumers take organic because they want to avoid pesticides, chemicals or hormones in their food, and 44% of German consumers primarily want to support regional agriculture.
 Source: Organics in Europe: The challenge of a new generation, Mintel, November 2019

 The organic range is also expanding in the area of alcoholic beverages, and there is more and more a mix of organic ingredients, unconventional flavors, sometimes health-promoting additives and a comprehensive overall benefit for well-being and health.
 It can be innovative and trendy: cider based on 100 percent organic ingredients, a higher juice content and new flavor combinations are increasingly in demand.
 With alcohol levels of around 5% volume, this light alcoholic beverage category in different flavors also appeals to consumers' need to drink light and fruity refreshments.

 With the development that organic is becoming more mainstream, tea is also gathering new shares in the beverage market.
 Because health-promoting ingredients from natural sources are still higher in the popularity scale than added vitamins and minerals.
 According to a Mintel survey, 54 percent of UK consumers say the health benefits in tea should come from all-natural ingredients.
 The 16 to 34-year-olds in particular are prepared to pay more for these quality features than older target groups: 45 percent of this age group would invest more in all natural teas, at the age group of 65+ years only 26 percent would accept a higher price.
 Source: “Tea and Other Hot Drinks - Attributes Worth Paying More for When Buying Tea”, Mintel 2019 ”

 It is popular to drink tea from pure, plant-based ingredients with an explicit benefit for health and wellbeing: with good reason, 33 percent of the plant-based teas launched worldwide were also given a functional claim last year - for all teas, it was only 23 percent.
 Less and less sugar is demanded in teas: Three quarters of tea drinkers in the European markets say that sugar in ready-to-drink teas should be further reduced.
 Source:“ The future of tea ”, Julia Buech, Mintel 2020